freeCodeCamp/freeCodeCamp/guide/english/bash/bash-mv/index.md

 - `-f` to force move them and overwrite files without checking with the user.
 - `-i` to prompt confirmation before overwriting files.
 - `-n` do not overwrite an existing file
+- `-T` to rename a file named source to destination

 ### Warning